aces/Loris/docs/API/LorisRESTAPI.md

 EDC is only required if useEDC is enabled for the project according to the project settings.

-PSCID is only required if the generation type in the Loris config is not set to "sequential".
+PSCID is only required if the generation type in the Loris config is set to "prompt".

 The candidate will be created at the site of the user using the API's site.
 A response code of 201 Created will be returned on success, 409 Conflict if